What is autism - Autism information - Characteristics of Autism - Bright Tots information on Autism and Child Development.

 • Inability to plan, organize, and solve problems.

-tasks (thinks in pictures) than they have in other areas.
-They may actually excel at visual-spatial tasks, such as putting
+(thinks in pictures) than they have in other areas.
+They may actually excel at visual-spatial tasks, such as putting puzzles

-puzzles together, and perform well at spatial, perceptual (gaining awareness or understanding of sensory information), and
+together, and perform well at spatial, perceptual (gaining awareness or understanding of sensory information), and matching

-visual design and that they may have problems learning about things that cannot be thought about in pictures.
-Many children
+design and that they may have problems learning about things that cannot be thought about in pictures.
+Many children with

-or understanding what they read.
-Yet some higher-functioning individuals may be quite capable of identifying words,
+understanding what they read.
+Yet some higher-functioning individuals may be quite capable of identifying words, applying

-applying phonetic skills, and knowing word meanings.
-Some children may display strength in certain features of speech and
+phonetic skills, and knowing word meanings.
+Some children may display strength in certain features of speech and language,

-language, such as sound production (phonology), vocabulary, and simple grammatical structures yet have significant
+such as sound production (phonology), vocabulary, and simple grammatical structures yet have significant difficulty carrying on

-difficulty carrying on a conversation and using speech for social and interactive purposes (pragmatics).
-A child who is high-
+a conversation and using speech for social and interactive purposes (pragmatics).
+A child who is high-functioning may perform

 Unusual Attention

-have major inferences for effective communication, social development, and achievement of academic skills.
-Children with
+major inferences for effective communication, social development, and achievement of academic skills.
+Children with autism

-autism often have difficulty paying attention to important cues or information in their environment and may focus their
+often have difficulty paying attention to important cues or information in their environment and may focus their attention only on

-as joint attention.
-Children may also have difficulty separating and shifting attention from one stimulus to the next, which
+joint attention.
+Children may also have difficulty separating and shifting attention from one stimulus to the next, which may

 Odd Responses to Sensory Stimuli

-from hyposensitivity to hypersensitivity.
-In some cases, one or more of the person’s senses are either under-reactive
+hyposensitivity to hypersensitivity.
+In some cases, one or more of the person’s senses are either under-reactive (hyporeactive) or

-(hyporeactive) or over-reactive (hyperreactive).
-Environmental stimuli may be disturbing or even painful to someone with
+over-reactive (hyperreactive).
+Environmental stimuli may be disturbing or even painful to someone with autism.

 Tactile System